 We would also be remiss if we did not mention the New Hampshire iLottery.
 The New Hampshire Lottery offers several games that are playable online.
 These options are instant-win scratch-offs in virtual form.
 They are somewhere between the paper scratch-offs you use, a slot machine, and a video poker game.

-Finally, New Hampshire residents can take advantage of the various sweepstakes sites that are active throughout the US.
+Finally, New Hampshire residents can take advantage of the various sweepstakes and social casino sites that are active throughout the US.
 Here is a rundown of all the options for gambling online in the Granite State.

 No. State law does not permit pure online casinos to operate inside New Hampshire.
 Any online casino site that says otherwise is operating outside the purview of both state and federal law.

 However, there are a few options that New Hampshire residents can use if they want to get some great casino action.
-There are several sweepstakes casino sites that offer an experience similar or equivalent to the play that you’d find with a true online casino.
-The only differences are that most sweepstakes sites use a dual currency system and have ways for you to play for free.
+There are several social casino and sweepstakes casino sites that offer an experience similar or equivalent to the play that you’d find with a true online casino.
+The only differences are that most sweepstakes and social sites use a dual currency system and have ways for you to play for free.
+While the top social casino sites include

-Top sweepstakes casino sites in New Hampshire include:
+The top sweepstakes casino site in New Hampshire is Funzpoints.

 No. In fact, you cannot play slots in almost any capacity in New Hampshire.
 New Hampshire specifically prohibits “gambling machines” from operating inside state lines.
 However, there are a couple of acceptable options that might get close to the experience of playing on a slot machine.